stupidmankind/BYpassDoc/docs/source/commands/excelgetrangeasdt.rst

 ----------

 **Instance Name**
-	Enter the instance name
+	Enter the instance name to indicate the selected workbook

 **Sheet Name**
 	Indicate the name of the sheet within the Workbook to activate

 **Range**
-	Indicate the range to delete ex.
-A1 or A1:C1
+	Indicate the range to delete (ex.
+A1 or A1:C1)

 **First Row is Header**
 	Select Yes will exclude the first row from the output